sysdiglabs/terraform-aws-secure/modules/integrations/event-bridge/README.md

 # AWS Event Bridge Module

-This Module creates the resources required to send CloudTrail logs to Sysdig via AWS EventBridge for Log Ingestion.
+This Module creates the resources required to send CloudTrail logs to Sysdig via AWS EventBridge API Destinations for Log Ingestion.
 These resources enable Threat Detection in the given single account, or AWS Organization.

 The following resources will be created in each instrumented account through CloudFormation StackSet in provided regions:
-- An `EventBridge Rule` that captures all CloudTrail events from the defaul EventBridge Bus
+- An `EventBridge Rule` that captures all CloudTrail events from the default EventBridge Bus
-- An `EventBridge Target` that sends these events to an EventBridge Bus is Sysdig's AWS Account
+- An `EventBridge API Destination` that forwards these events to Sysdig's secure endpoint
-- An `IAM Role` and associated policies that gives the EventBridge Bus in the source account permission to call PutEvent on the EventBridge Bus in Sysdig's Account.
+- An `EventBridge Connection` that handles authentication for the API Destination

-When run in Organizational mode, this module will be deployed via CloudFormation StackSets that should be created in the management account.
+- An `IAM Role` and associated policies that gives the EventBridge Rule permission to invoke the API Destination When run in Organizational mode, this module will be deployed via CloudFormation StackSets that should be created in the management account.
 They will create the above resources in each account in the organization, and automatically in any member accounts that are later added to the organization.

-This module will also deploy an Event Bridge Component in Sysdig Backend for onboarded Sysdig Cloud Account.
+This module will also deploy a Webhook Datasource Component in Sysdig Backend for the onboarded Sysdig Cloud Account, which tracks and validates the API Destination configuration.

-If instrumenting an AWS Gov account/organization, IAM policies and event bridge resources will be created in `aws-us-gov` region.
+If instrumenting an AWS Gov account/organization, IAM policies and EventBridge resources will be created in `aws-us-gov`region.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements